 a = 41

-Discuss with your child the concept of "doing the
+Discuss with your children the concept of "doing the

 same thing to both sides."
 Use examples from real life.